Product Inspection and Inline Quality Assurance

 Software for product inspection systems

-To support quality data management using the results of product inspections, management software (inspection data management) networks inspection systems of various classes (checkweighers, X-ray scanners) and therefore provides access to all inspection data within a company – across all sites and in real time.
+To support quality data management using the results of product inspections, management software (inspection data management) networks inspection systems of various classes (checkweighers, X-ray Scanners, metal detectors) and therefore provides access to all inspection data within a company – across all sites and in real time.
 The same software collects and archives all data arising in the course of inspections and uses it to generate reports, analyses and statistics.

 It is possible to compare production data from the past with each other and with current actual performances.
 Quality assurance as a whole is therefore supported by statements about production figures, rejects, machine utilisation and product quality.
 Data and events can be tracked in real time and linked to an alarm system.
 There is no longer any need for time-consuming on-site checks on production lines.
 Central inspection data management systems therefore provide information for optimised and effective production by detecting production deviations and reporting them in good time.